Batalhoti/QuattroBox/README.md

 * All extruders have a latch with an option to use a 623 bearing instead of the BMG idler (I recommend using the bearing, it makes it quieter)

-* Filamentalist wheel and base have been modified to accommodate an 80mm shaft
+* The Filamentalist wheel and base have been modified to accommodate an 80mm shaft, and a spot has been added to place M3 nuts

 * Added a small plug at the connection between the extruder and filamentalist to facilitate extruder installation